Are you ready for the 2016/17 tax year?

 If you are considering winding up your company you could take advantage of unused CGT allowance and use Entrepreneur’s Relief (ER) to only pay 10% CGT on the excess over the allowance when paying out a final distribution of the surplus cash from your company.
 Careful planning is appropriate to avoid a number of obvious pitfalls and where the amounts are greater than £25,000 you would need to voluntarily liquidate your company

 New rules have been proposed that are expected to become effective on 6 April 2016.
-By the time new rules are known there will be no time for any voluntary liquidation and where you are caught you will lose the ER and pay tax as though distributions are dividends.
+By the time new rules are known there will be no time for any voluntary liquidation and where you are

 More than one residence